 Salt – 2 tsp

-In a large bowl, take sourdough starter, salt, oil and two cups of maida.
+In a large bowl, take sourdough starter, salt, oil, water and two cups of maida.

 Mix well and cover with cling film and set it aside for 2-4 hours.

 Now add one cup wheat flour at a time and keep mixing the dough until you have added all the wheat flour.

 Take it on to the counter and knead the dough for 7-8 minutes until soft and elastic.